steinwurf/kodo-ns3-examples/docs/wifi_broadcast.rst

    :linenos:

 The ns-3 ``MobilityHelper`` class assigns a model for the velocities of the receivers within ns-3.
-Even though we had fixed the received power of the decoder, it is a necessary component for the ``YansWiFiChannelHelper``.
 We create a ``Vector`` describing the initial (and remaining) coordinates for both transmitter and receiver in a 3D grid.
 Then, we put them in the helper with a ``ConstantPositionMobilityModel`` for the nodes.

 Internet and Application Protocol Helpers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^